Do you want to learn how to build your own drum box?

 How do you make your own Cajon?

-You can make your own Cajon by following these simple steps:
+To make your own Cajon, follow these steps:

 How do you make a Cajon drum kit?